(But make sure you’ve read everything below first)

 Do I have to theme my entire camp?

 Yes.
 Every bit.
 This includes your booth presentation, as well as any personal camping setup you have.
 Bartertown is a themed attraction at Wasteland Weekend, so we only accept vendors who meet the theme zone requirements.
+If after setup, we determine that you do not meet the theme zone requirements as you portrayed in your application, we will ask you to move from Bartertown, and you will not be able to vend.

 Blue tarps and uncovered rental trucks/vans are NOT theme appropriate and will not be allowed inside the theme zone boundaries.